pass-culture/pass-culture-app-native/doc/standards/testStrategy.md

 These are tips to avoid `console` within your tests.

 - Use `queryBy` methods to test the inexistence of an element.
+Returns `null` if no match.
 - Use `getBy` methods when you know it's truthy
 - To avoid `act` warnings:
   - try to add `await superFlushWithAct()`, and pass a `number` greater than `10` _(default)_ to flush more promises